About the Ontario Hospital Association

 Supporting Our Hospitals: Networks and Committees

-To ensure the unique needs of each hospital type are met, the OHA convenes members from across the province through its networks and committees to represent the context, perspectives and issues of our diverse membership.
+To ensure the unique needs of each hospital type are met, the OHA convenes members from across the province through its networks and committees to represent the context, perspectives, and issues of our diverse membership.

 Building on learnings from the COVID-19 pandemic, the OHA introduced a network model for member engagement that is focused on high-value engagement.
 These networks are intended to keep members well-informed, encourage active participation in generative discussions and balance a two-way flow of information.
 Both networks and committees provide members with a forum to connect with one another, while also offering the OHA guidance on issues within their area of focus.